-- Determine the expenditures charged to the District General Obligation Bond Fund Measure CC. - Determine whether expenditures charged to the General Obligation Bond Fund Measure CC have been made in accordance with the bond project list approved by the voters through the approval of Measure CC in November 2002.
+- Determine the expenditures charged to the District General Obligation Bond Fund Measure CC and Measure C. - Determine whether expenditures charged to the General Obligation Bond Fund Measure CC and Measure C have been made in accordance with the bond project list approved by the voters through the approval of Measure CC in November 2002 and Measure C in November 2014.